 ICD-10-CM is the clinical modification of ICD-10, which was adopted by the World Health Organization in July 2000.
 In 1994, the NCHS began a comprehensive evaluation of ICD-10-CM to determine if it is a significant improvement over ICD-9-CM and should be implemented in the United States.
 The new system was tested and results were favorable.
 In November 2003, the National Committee on Vital and Health Statistics recommended that the Secretary of the Department of Health and Human Services (HHS) approve ICD-10-CM for all lines of business.
-The Secretary of HHS is studying this recommendation.
-He would have to propose any new coding system as part of the Health Insurance Portability and Accountability Act (HIPAA).
-The Federal government would need to first publish a notice of proposed rule-making, requesting public comment on the new policy.
+The Secretary of HHS is currently studying this recommendation.
+To implement this new coding system as part of the Health Insurance Portability and Accountability Act (HIPAA), the Federal government must publish a notice of proposed rule-making, requesting public comment on the new policy.